-For instance, the car-sharing app Get Around partnered with several notable celebrities and influencers to promote their app shortly after their launch.
-This certainly grabbed a lot of buzzes as many of the videos and images received hundreds of thousands of views.
+For instance, the car-sharing app Get Around partnered with several notable celebrities and influencers to promote their app shortly after its launch.
+This certainly created a lot of buzz on social media as many of the videos and images received hundreds of thousands of views.

-In a nutshell, you should be able to expertly leverage urgency, exclusivity, user incentives, influencers, humour, press engagement, and audience interactions.
+In a nutshell, you should be able to expertly leverage urgency, exclusivity, user incentives, influencers, humor, press engagement, and audience interactions.

 Like we’ve said already, paid mobile app marketing is the shortcut to promoting your app.
 You get to capitalize on various paid ads to place your app right in front of your target audience.

-Apart from cross-network promotions, some of the most popularly used paid mobile apps marketing options include Google Universal App Campaign, CPI ad platforms, App Store Search Ads, Promoted Tweets, and Facebook Ads.
+Apart from cross-network promotions, some of the most popularly used paid user acquisition options include Google Universal App Campaign, CPI ad platforms, App Store Search Ads, Promoted Tweets, and Facebook Ads.

 Combined, they come in handy when you need to supplement your organic app marketing efforts.

-Push notifications are special display messages launched through an app while it’s running in the background.
+Push notifications are special display messages launched by an app while it’s running in the background.
 Contrary to typical texts, they normally appear on the lock screen or home screen to alert users.

-When it comes to mobile app marketing, push notifications are quite reliable for engaging your app users with graphical, highly-personalized messages.
+When it comes to user retention, push notifications are quite reliable for engaging your app users with graphical, highly-personalized messages.